-Clark undergraduates may qualify for the M.A.T. as one of the University’s accelerated degree programs (email Andrea Allen for information).
-All other applicants must submit a completed application by January 15.
-Please note that the admissions process is competitive and that final admission decisions are made by education faculty.
+Clark undergraduates may qualify for the MAT as one of the University’s accelerated degree programs (email Andrea Allen for information).
+All other applicants must submit a completed application by Jan.
+15. Please note that the admissions process is competitive and that final admission decisions are made by education faculty.

 Program Values and Admissions Criteria

 At the Adam Institute we are dedicated to preparing outstanding beginning teachers that are highly qualified to serve students in urban schools.
 We have constructed our Master of Arts in Teaching program carefully in order to meet this goal.
 We also have established a core set of attributes that we believe students need in order to prepare for and be successful in the program, and to teach urban students from low-income neighborhoods and diverse cultural and linguistic backgrounds.
 These attributes will guide our admissions process and assessment of students’ progress in the program.